Movies bust out of screen with panoramic, virtual technology

 "Lucasfilm absolutely thinks this is a phenomenal space to be in," said John Gaeta, Lucasfilm's Oscar-winning creative director of new media and experiences.

-To take smaller steps toward bigger screens, digital projection company Barco (BAR.BR) is introducing Barco Escape, a 270-degree panoramic screen, in movie theatres.
-The three-piece screen expands to the left and right of the theatre walls.
+To take smaller steps toward bigger screens, digital projection company Barco is introducing Barco Escape, a 270-degree panoramic screen, in movie theaters.
+The three-piece screen expands to the left and right of the theater walls.

-Fox is currently testing Barco Escape in select Cinemark theatres with young adult thriller "The Maze Runner", where scenes were extended onto the expanded screens using computer-generated digital imagery.
+Fox is currently testing Barco Escape in select Cinemark theaters with young adult thriller "The Maze Runner", where scenes were extended onto the expanded screens using computer-generated digital imagery.

 "Maze Runner" director Wes Ball said the extended screens were intended to immerse viewers in the visually expanded world of the film, without detracting from the central screen.